 Unfortunately, many people lose a lot of money via these platforms.
 These bookmakers disguise themselves as reputable companies in the aim of tricking bettors into placing bets or deposits that they’ll never reward.

-Whilst some of these scams are very effective at pretending to be trustworthy betting sites, there are certain telltale signs that may give the game away and help you avoid getting scammed.
+Whilst some of these scams are very effective at pretending to be trustworthy betting sites, certain telltale signs may give the game away and help you avoid getting scammed.

 We’ll check out some of the things you should watch out for in the next section.

 So we know there are plenty of bookmaker scams out there, but what can we do about it?
 Here are the main things to consider and watch out for:

 - Only use regulated betting sites

 - Double-check all terms and conditions